cariperi/cariperi/README.md

 </a>

 ### About Me
-- 💼 Full Stack Engineer working on church management software at [Planning Center](https://www.planningcenter.com/)
+- 💼 Full-stack developer working on church management software at [Planning Center](https://www.planningcenter.com/)
 - ☀️ Motivated by the power of data + writing clear, testable code that addresses specific problems
 - 💻 Studied Back End Engineering at the [Turing School of Software + Design](https://turing.edu/programs)